CinquecentY/email-assistant-ai/README.md

 2. Click on Create user
 3. Add an email and password and save
 4. Copy the newly creates user's email and password and put them into `E2E_CLERK_USER_USERNAME` and `E2E_CLERK_USER_PASSWORD`

+### 6: Set up webhook for user creation

+We need to set up a webhook to store the user whenever we create one.

+1. Navigate to the **Webhooks** section
+2. Click on **Add Endpoint**.
+3. Enter the URL of your server endpoint where you want to receive the webhook events.
+Must be a public url, eg. <https://example.com/api/clerk/webhook>
+4. **Message Filtering**: Select the `user.created` event from the list of available events.
+5. Click **Create** to save the webhook endpoint.

 ## Gmail API